 I’m much MUCH happier at work than I was when I had launched the blog.
 As mentioned above, in 2017 when I started writing on Modest Millionaires, I had just returned from my second maternity leave.
 My motivation at work was very low and I was deeply unsatisfied with our work-life balance.
 Thanks to focusing on increasing our happiness at work which led to negotiating a remote working arrangement with my employer, I feel much happier with how work fits into my life.

 Finally, we’ve surpassed a lot of our goals and even moved ahead on some of our plans to take more time off from work.
 We had originally intended to start taking parts of the summers off with our kids once they would start school, so starting summer 2021.
-Now we just went away for an entire month AND I’m looking at taking more time off without pay over the summer.
+Now we just went away for an entire month.

 What were some of the “peak learning experiences” throughout these three years?
 Jessica from The Fioneers & What lessons have you learned from blogging?
 From the Financial Mechanic